loveencounterflow/dbay/README-construction.md

   this example).

-### All Parameters in Systematic Order

-For combinations that are unacceptable (cause errors), `out.*` parameters are left unspecified.

 |  nr |  in.ram |   in.path   | in.dbnick  | out.ram |   out.path  |      out.dbnick      | out.persistency | out.error | same as  |
 | --- | ------- | ----------- | ---------- | ------- | ----------- | -------------------- | --------------- | --------- | -------- |